kitsunyan/foxy-boot/magisk/README.md

 ## License

-foxy-boot is available under the terms of GNU General Public License v3 or later.
+Foxy Boot is available under the terms of GNU General Public License v3 or later.
+Copyright (C) 2019 kitsunyan.

 The program is partially based on `bootanimation` from the AOSP.
 Copyright (C) 2007 The Android Open Source Project.